 If cholesterol control medication is prescribed by your doctor, stick with it.

-Page 2 of 2 - At what LDL number should I begin taking medication?
+At what LDL number should I begin taking medication?

 If you have made an honest effort at diet and exercise for three months and despite your efforts, your LDL is still above 130, you may be a candidate for statin treatment.
 They work by blocking a substance your body needs to make cholesterol.
 Statins may also help your body reabsorb cholesterol that has built up in plaques on your artery walls, preventing further blockage in your blood vessels and heart attacks.